mcfdn/mcfdn.github.io/_posts/2016-08-01-customising-api-responses-in-laravel-5.md

 This is a simple and [recommended](https://laravel.com/docs/5.2/responses#response-macros) way of customising Laravel responses.

-## Custom Middleware
+## Middleware

 So what if you don't want to have to make a call to `response()->myMacro()`?
-Perhaps you have many controllers actions that you don't want to have to update, or maybe you want to ensure every response is forced into a particular format without the need to remember to invoke a macro.
+Perhaps you have many controller actions that you don't want to have to update, or maybe you want to ensure every response is forced into a particular format by default.

 The Laravel [middleware](https://laravel.com/docs/5.2/middleware) mechanism provides a simple way to achieve this: